Quitch/Queller-AI/README.md

 - More cautious about engaging in battle
 - Techs earlier
 - Orbital earlier
-- May open with a vehicle factory
+- May use a more cautious opening
 - Avoids antagonistic scouting raids

 ### Naval